-The Jury Trial Improvement Committee was established in 2002 by the Judicial Council of the Ninth Circuit to develop and implement innovative approaches that both improve the juror experience for citizens and contribute to better court management of the jury system.
+The Trial Improvement Committee was established in 2002 by the Judicial Council of the Ninth Circuit to develop and implement innovative approaches that both improve the juror experience for citizens and contribute to better court management of the jury system.
 The committee includes circuit, district and magistrate judges, criminal and civil attorneys and court administrators.
 To date, three of the committee's reports have been adopted by the Judicial Council citing goals, recommendations, and best practices concerning jurors, jury management, and jury trials.
 These are available below.
 A number of the committee recommendations are currently being implemented in the district courts in the circuit.

-Jury Trial Improvement Committee ReportsAdopted by the Judicial Council of the Ninth Circuit
+Trial Improvement Committee ReportsAdopted by the Judicial Council of the Ninth Circuit

 Addresses ways to reduce the hardship jury service imposes on prospective jurors and how to increase citizen participation in the jury process.